 Interior Fan Failure

-The two systems that affect your car’s interior temperature have different reasons they may fail, except for a broken interior heating and cooling fan.
-Your heater or air conditioner may be working properly but the air isn’t actually getting to the cabin.
+The two systems that affect your car’s interior temperature have different reasons they may fail.
+They both share the same fan, so your heater or air conditioner may be working properly but the air isn’t actually getting to the cabin.
 This would be the result of the fan not working which could be due to a bad fuse or the switch.
 We’ll examine it and get air flowing for you again.

-Winter can be brutal in the Midwest, so you don’t want to go long without working heat in your vehicle.
+Winter can be brutal in the Midwest, so you don’t want to go long without your car heater working in your vehicle.
 There are a variety of reasons your heater might not work properly:

 - Clogged Heater Core

 Clogged Heater Core